NunoFAntunes/realtor-buddy/README.md

 Realtor Buddy addresses the challenge of searching through complex real estate data by providing an intelligent interface that understands both Croatian and English property-related queries.
 The system connects to a MariaDB database containing detailed information about Croatian properties from various real estate agencies.

-### ✨ Key Features (Planned)
+### ✨ Key Features
-- **Natural Language Search**: Query properties using conversational language
+- **Natural Language Search**: Query properties using conversational language in a web interface
-- **Multilingual Support**: Works with both Croatian and English inputs
+- **Multilingual Support**: Works with both Croatian and English property search queries
-- **Comprehensive Database**: Access to extensive property data including location, price, features, and agency information
+- **Visual Property Display**: Interactive property cards with images, maps, and detailed information
-- **Smart Query Generation**: AI-powered SQL generation with safety validation
+- **Smart Query Generation**: AI-powered SQL generation using local Llama-3.1-8B model
-- **Rich CLI Interface**: Interactive command-line tool with health monitoring and configuration management
+- **Croatian Real Estate Expert**: Understands Croatian property terminology and location names
-- **Flexible AI Backend**: Support for OpenAI, Anthropic, and Hugging Face models
+- **Fast & Local**: No API costs - runs entirely on your hardware with GPU acceleration

 ## 🏗️ Project Structure